gyurasan/readthedocs/docs/source/index.rst

 and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`mysub:installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`:installation` project and the :ref:`mysub:installation` the sub-project.

 .. note::